Have you ever heard turkey drumming?

 It almost sounds like the low hum of a surround sound speaker, or someone plucking one string of a bass guitar.
 It has a reverberation quality to it that you can actually feel if you're in close enough proximity.

-There are plenty of videos on the internet of turkeys drumming, but even these have a hard time capturing the sound.
+There are plenty of videos on the internet of turkeys drumming, but even these have a hard time capturing the sound of this low turkey call.
 Most of the time, you need to listen to audio like this with headphones in order to pick out the very distinct hum.
 The first time I heard it, I didn't believe it came from a turkey!

 Once you hear a turkey drumming for the first time, you too will probably be dumbfounded by this sound.
 It's like no other noise these birds make.